 With LPILE (previously COM624P), determining the point of fixity seems to be open to engineering judgment.
 In an integral abutment example, engineers at the Tennessee DOT took the location of first zero deflection below ground as the fixed point [Wasserman and Walker 1996], whereas for pile bents, engineers at the North Carolina DOT take the fixed point as either the maximum negative deflection or the maximum negative moment below ground [Possiel 2008].
-The assumptions associated with negative deflection or negative moment seem to have more validity than the first zero deflection.
+The assumptions associated with negative deflection.